git-tanvir/flutter-style-guideline/README.md

      }

-4. Widgets should also be designed to be reusable and can be saved in a widgets folder separately.
+d.
+Widgets should also be designed to be reusable and can be saved in a
+    widgets folder separately.

-# text_input.dart
+ text_input.dart

     import 'package:flutter/material.dart';